rubenvb/Twist/Readme.md.txt

 when debugging).
 Hard linking is more useful when releasing a final application to the more general public.

+The first Twisted C compiler will be a barebones implementation, missing some awesome features that would better rely on the Twisted Library, which is itself written in Twisted C. This compiler will serve as a testbed for the first implementation and be not maintained further once everything is set up properly.

 # 4. Example code

 The "demo" subdirectory contains simple demo programs to showcase features that